kdgregory/example-lambda-java/README.md

     When you run the script it will output the pool ID and client ID; you'll need these for the final step.

-3. Create the database and plumbing
+3. Create the metadata table

-    ** this step isn't currently supported **
+    This creates a minimal DynamoDB table that will be used to store photo metadata.

     ```
-    insert script here
+    Scripts/create_dynamo.sh TABLE_NAME
     ```

-    This script runs a CloudFormation template to create the "unchanging" infrastructure (versus the API Gateway and Lambda procs, which you might wish to change).
-It will output some IDs that you need for the next step.

 4. Create the API Gateway and Lambda procs.

     ```
-    Scripts/create_lambda.sh BASE_NAME BUCKET_NAME POOL_ID CLIENT_ID
+    Scripts/create_lambda.sh BASE_NAME BUCKET_NAME TABLE_NAME POOL_ID CLIENT_ID
     ```

+    This step requires the IDs from step 2 and the names from steps 1 and 3, and uses them to parameterize a CloudFormation script.

 ### Invoking via CURL

     curl -v -c /tmp/cookies.dat -H 'Content-Type: application/json' -d '{"email": "example@mailinator.com", "password": "MyCoolPassword123"}' https://7nb67d5al6.execute-api.us-east-1.amazonaws.com/test/api/signin

+## TODOs

+Support GET

+Check authorization for upload/list; retrieve user ID from token

+Implement resizer